Xonok/Space-Traveller/map/readme.txt

-Each map is a json file structured as a key-pair table(dictionary).
+One json file per map, structured as a key-pair table(dictionary).

 The end result is that when interpreted in python or javascript, map[x][y] returns a dictionary which contains the following info: